lingeringsocket/shlurd/openhab/README.md

     smarthome:voice interpret are any lights on?

 You should get a response such as `Yes, some lights are on.`

-Note that the demo items do not all follow the Home Builder naming conventions correctly, so if you are using the demo configuration, some commands may not be understood correctly as a result.

 # Android